HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

       e.g. 'OmniCentra RadioReto' is enough,
       no need for 'Ub-OmniCentra RadioReto',
       because we already know that
       'OmniCentro' is and can only be referring to a specific city.
+      Note: Here 'OmniCentra' ends with '-a' instead of '-ʌ', because 'OmniCentro' is not a generic type of things, but a specific city.
   - No need to add 'La' in front of 'Dt' or 'Sc' etc type classifier.
     Because it can already be infered that the phrase is pointing towards a specific place even without the definite article 'La'.
 - Extended Format: e.g. `Dt-Granda-Lumtura Hospitalo`
-  as a short hand of `Distrikto-Granda-Lumtura Hospitalo`.
+  as a short hand of `Distriktʌ Granda-Lumtura Hospitalo`.
   - Using 'Dt-Granda-Lumtura' as a locational indicator to describe the location of the noun ('Stacio').
   - Add hyphen within words of single conceptual elements, especially if the word is not itself the name of a place.
-    This is so people know that in e.g. 'Stacio de Distrikto-Granda-Lumturo', 'Granda' is part of the name of a place called 'Granda-Lumturo', instead of 'Granda' as an adjective
+    This is so people know that in e.g. 'Stacio de Distriktʌ Granda-Lumturo', 'Granda' is part of the name of a place called 'Granda-Lumturo', instead of 'Granda' as an adjective
     describing the 'Stacio' or 'Lumturo' as 'Granda' (Big).